Moshe Lion: Public career

 In 1996, Lion was appointed managing director of the Prime Minister's Office of Benjamin Netanyahu, also becoming his economic adviser, serving in those roles till 1999.

-From 2003-2006, he was appointed chairman of the Israel Railways after having previously worked with the Ports and Railways Authority.
+From 2003–2006, he was appointed chairman of the Israel Railways after having previously worked with the Ports and Railways Authority.
 Lion finished his term in 2006, after his term was not extended.

 In 2008, he was appointed chairman of the Jerusalem Development Authority.
 Under his tenure, the First Station train complex in Jerusalem was completed.

 Political career

 Lion was chosen to help negotiate the forming of a government coalition following the Israeli elections of 2013, in the aftermath of which the Likud and Yisrael Beitenu parties joined together.

-In 2013, Lion ran for Mayor of Jerusalem, receiving 45% of the vote, but lost to incumbent mayor Nir Barkat.
+In 2013, Lion ran for Mayor of Jerusalem, receiving 45% of the vote, but lost to Nir Barkat.
 The Likud party under his leadership received one mandate, and he became a member of the Jerusalem City Council on its behalf.

 In August 2015, Lion joined the municipal coalition and the faction of Mayor Nir Barkat.
 As part of the coalition agreement signed between the two, he began to serve as a member of the city administration, and as the holder of the community management portfolio.

-On 25 March 2018, Lion announced his intention to run for Mayor of Jerusalem in the election scheduled for 30 October 2018.
+On 25 March 2018, Lion announced his intention to run for Mayor of Jerusalem in the 2018 Jerusalem mayoral election.
 During the campaign, Lion stated that he opposed the Netanyahu government's plan, put forward by Jerusalem Affairs Minister and campaign challenger Ze'ev Elkin, to erect a barrier dividing East Jerusalem from the rest of the city.

-Despite his broad Haredi political support, a coalition of Hasidic and extremist-Haredi Jerusalem Faction leaders declined to endorse Lion, citing his close ties to government official Avigdor Lieberman.
-Lieberman advanced legislation to draft Haredim into the army, making Lion more likely to "secularize" Jerusalem, according to the Hasidic coalition.
+Despite his broad Haredi political support, a coalition of Hasidic and extremist-Haredi Jerusalem Faction leaders declined to endorse Lion, citing his close ties to politician Avigdor Lieberman.
+Lieberman advanced legislation to draft Haredis into the army, making Lion more likely to "secularize" Jerusalem, according to the Hasidic coalition.

 In the six-candidate general election held on 30 October 2018, Lion garnered 33% of the vote, while fellow Jerusalem city councilman Ofer Berkovitch finished in second place, with 29%.
 This earned them spots in a run-off election scheduled two weeks later, because according to election laws, candidates in municipal races must gain at least 40% of the vote in order to win.
 On 13 November, Lion won the run-off election with 50.85% of the vote, to Berkovitch's 49.15%, thereby becoming the first mayor of Jerusalem of Sephardi descent.

-Personal life

-Lion is married, with four children, and lives in Jerusalem's Rehavia neighborhood.
+Lion was re-elected in the 2024 Jerusalem municipal election with a landslide victory, garnering 81.5% of the vote.